Secessionist movements of Canada: Alberta

 The Alberta Independence Party promoted independence for the province of Alberta, either on its own or in union with the other western provinces, in the 1990s, but it is now defunct.
-The Separation Party of Alberta nominated candidates in the 2004 Alberta provincial election.
+The Separation Party of Alberta nominated 12 candidates in the 2004 Alberta provincial election.
+This party turned into the Freedom Conservative Party of Alberta in 2018 and the Wildrose Independence Party of Alberta in 2020.

-In a poll, 40% Albertans and Quebecers preferred independence.
+In January 2022, the Buffalo Party of Alberta was registered as an official provincial party of Alberta.
+It didn't want independence from Canada however it supported more autonomy from the federal government.
+In early 2025, the Buffalo Party changed its name to the Republican Party of Alberta and shifted its platform more towards separating from Canada.

 Manitoba

 In January–February 1868, a small group of settlers declared a Republic of Caledonia, later the Republic of Manitobah, at Portage-la-Prairie in Hudson's Bay Company land that was to be incorporated into Canada.
 These settlers aimed to use this declaration to obtain favourable terms (for themselves) for the entry of the area into Confederation.
 The declaration was not recognized by Canadian or British authorities, and the republic soon collapsed.

-In the 19th century, the Manitoban secessionist movement has support from the Fenians and secessionist Liberals.
+In the 19th century, the Manitoban secessionist movement had support from the Fenians and secessionist Liberals.

 British Columbia and Yukon

-Shortly after joining Confederation, British Columbia threatened to secede after the initial failure of the transcontinental railway promises which were one of its conditions for joining Canada.
-During the disputes over what led to the Columbia River Treaty, BC Premier WAC Bennett threatened to take BC out of Canada - and to take Yukon as well - if Ottawa and Washington would not accede to his demands.

-There is an ongoing informal movement in British Columbia to create a separate country of Cascadia.

-While Yukon lacks a formal separatist movement or party, there is an element of dissatisfaction in the territory as well.
-However, as anticipation of a Conservative government in Ottawa built, the number of Yukoners that would be in favour of secession (if it included British Columbia and Alberta) has steadily dropped from a high of 18% in August 2005 to a mere 8% by January 2006.

-Many First Nations politicians and some First Nations in BC, nearly all claiming and still technically holding unceded sovereignty, want varying degrees of autonomy, with some asserting outright independence.

 The Vancouver Island Party is the first secessionist movement that aims to secede from British Columbia and become a separate province by 2021, instead of leaving Canada like other secession movements.